oxsecurity/megalinter/docs/descriptors/repository_semgrep.md

-  lsp                  [EXPERIMENTAL] Start the Semgrep LSP server publish              Upload rule to semgrep.dev scan                 Run semgrep rules on files shouldafound         Report a false negative in this project.
+  lsp                  [EXPERIMENTAL] Start the Semgrep LSP server publish              Upload rule to semgrep.dev scan                 Run semgrep rules on files
 ```

 ### Installation on mega-linter Docker image